Lucidic-AI/Lucidic-Typescript/README.md

 - Vercel AI: always pass `experimental_telemetry: aiTelemetry()` so spans route to Lucidic
 - Session didn’t auto-end: ensure process isn’t force-exited; we hook `beforeExit`, `SIGINT`, `SIGTERM` and flush the provider
 - Top-level await errors: in CJS, wrap code in `async function main(){...}`
+- Concurrent requests route to wrong session: make sure you use one of the context options above (withLucidic, withSession, or setActiveSession).
+The SDK stamps spans at creation using ALS and the exporter routes by stamped session id.
+- Duplicate OpenTelemetry registration errors: the SDK guards global tracer provider registration; if you still see issues, ensure you do not manually register another provider.

 ## License
 MIT